pk15pi/nal_metadata_article_workflow/README.md

 ```

 This will build both the .whl and .tar.gz distribution files and store them in the `metadata_routines/dist/` directory.

+## GitHub Actions

+When a PR is created, a github action will lint the code with flake8, build the distribution files, and test the code in the `tests/` directory with pytest.

 ## Installing from wheels